 - Check the stove and chimney connector clearances to combustible mantel and trim materials.
-If necessary, use a combination of mantel, trim, and connector heat shields to provide the required clearances. - · Double-check connector clearance to the ceiling. - The fireplace damper must be closed and sealed to prevent room air from being drawn up the flue which could reduce performance.
-However, it must be possible to reopen the damper to inspect or clean the chimney.
+If necessary, use a combination of mantel, trim, and connector heat shields to provide the required clearances.
+Refer to Page 12. - Double-check connector clearance to the ceiling. - The fireplace damper must be closed and sealed to prevent room air from being drawn up the flue which could reduce performance.
+However, it must be possible to reopen the damper to inspect or clean the chimney. - Floor protection requirements also apply to fireplace installations.
+Refer to Page 8.